waynetee/tp/docs/UserGuide.md

 Format: `match property INDEX`

-* A buyer is compatible with a property if the buyer's budget is greater than the property's selling price.
+* A buyer is compatible with a property if the buyer's budget is greater than or equal to the property's selling price.
 * When 2 buyers, say `A` and `B` are both compatible with a property, then `A` is more desirable than `B` if `A` has more tags in common with the property than `B`.
 This is because a buyer's tags represents what the buyer would want in a property, and a property's tags represents the features the property has to offer.
 * When 2 buyers have the same number of tags in common with a property, the buyer with a higher budget is ranked higher in desirability.